BreathingStressNeuroscience

 The science: why it works

-When you're stressed or anxious, your breathing often becomes shallow and fast.
-This collapses tiny air sacs in your lungs called alveoli.
-Collapsed alveoli reduce your lungs' gas exchange surface area, increasing CO₂ in the blood — which triggers the brain's alarm response and makes anxiety worse.
+Here's the full mechanism: when you're stressed, breathing becomes shallow and fast, collapsing tiny air sacs called alveoli.
+This reduces gas exchange surface area, increasing blood CO₂ — which triggers the brain's alarm response and makes anxiety worse.

 The double inhale re-inflates those collapsed alveoli.
 The subsequent long exhale then expels maximum CO₂.
 This rapid CO₂ reduction signals the brain that the threat has passed, and the parasympathetic nervous system kicks in within seconds.

 A 2023 study from Huberman's lab (Cell Reports Medicine) compared physiological sighs, box breathing, and cyclic hyperventilation (Wim Hof) across 114 participants.
-The physiological sigh and box breathing both produced significant improvements in mood, anxiety, and physiological arousal — but the physiological sigh produced the fastest effect with the fewest cycles.
+The physiological sigh and box breathing both produced significant improvements in mood, anxiety, and physiological arousal — but the physiological sigh produced the fastest effect with the fewest cycles (Balban et al., 2023).

 How to do the physiological sigh — step by step